Today I flipped through a pocket-sized Dickinson book and decided to put some lines together with the petals from a dying bouquet.

 While I did not come across explicit mention of Dickinson, as an undergrad research assistant I worked on transcribing boxes of letters from her correspondent Thomas Wentworth Higginson.
 I always hoped to see her name written out.

 Last summer, I took a class on Dickinson taught by Mary Ann Samyn, and my final project involved designing dresses based on her poetry, along with a write-up of how I interacted with the poems.
 This was probably the most enjoyable project I’ve ever done.
 I used flowers and scrap materials to construct the dresses in a collage-style look book.
-I also had a personal prompt to write on the thread Emily Dickinson might have used to bind her fascicle.
-I believe I imagined it as silver.
+I also used a prompt to write on the thread Emily Dickinson might’ve used to bind her fascicle.
+I imagined it as silver.
 If you’re looking for a comprehensive edition of Dickinson’s work: Christine Miller’s Emily Dickinson’s Poems: As She Preserved Them was a pleasure to go through, and I’d recommend it to anyone with an interest in her poetry.
-A non-required reading I enjoyed was Susan Howe’s My Emily Dickinson.
+A non-required reading I’d also recommend is Susan Howe’s My Emily Dickinson.

 I hope to visit Amherst, one day.
 I think this article does a good job of encapsulating fascination with Emily Dickinson: https://www.kenyonreview.org/2015/06/my-my-emily-dickinson/

 I’m also including some other links for viewing / reading: